shivannis/xandr-docs-public/xandr-docs/articles/invest/buy-mobile-inventory-via-rtb.md

 > [!NOTE]
 > The descriptions in this topic apply only to Standard Line Items (not available in Microsoft Invest).
 A new version of this document that is applicable to Microsoft Invest and Augmented Line Items will be available at a later date.

 This document describes how to set up a campaign to run on third-party mobile inventory (also known as "RTB" inventory).
-RTB inventory is made available for sale by other members of the Xandr platform; this includes ad networks and major publishers as well as external partners and exchanges that are integrated with Xandr.
+RTB inventory is made available for sale by other members of the Microsoft Advertising platform; this includes ad networks and major publishers as well as external partners and exchanges that are integrated with Microsoft Advertising.

 For answers to frequently asked questions, see the [Mobile Buying FAQ](mobile-buying-faq.md).